CameronG7/daily_planner_module5/README.md

 ## Credits

-Jquery, Bootstrap, and snippets from the UCB bootcamp source code
+Jquery, Bootstrap, dayjs and snippets from the UCB bootcamp source code

 ## License